MattMS/coffee_gulp_bro/README.md

-# Coffee gulp bro
+# Don't gulp your coffee, bro

-Example of Literate CoffeScript, Gulp and Browserify.
+Example of Literate CoffeScript, and Browserify.